ErosM04/link4launches/README.md

 ## TODO
 - Change all past release from 1... to 0... and the new one has to be 1.0.0
-- Devide api code in different sub class
 - Write documentation for code
-- Modify readme
+- Modify readme (also add index)

-## Stuff changes for new version
+## Stuff which has changes for new version
 - Changed updater code
 - Added date to home page tile
 - Fixed bug of TBD which previously started the update process